perfectaccountname/neocortexapi/source/Documentation/Multi_Seqs_Results/draft-reports.md

 ## Conclusion

 With reseting the TM every learning cycle, the TM is able to learn faster than without reset.
+With reset, the exit condition of maxMatchCnt >= 30 should be sufficient since the stable area is much larger than 30 and even if there are small, local stable areas, they are usually very small (<30 consercutive cycles).